We are currently in the process of updating the City’s climate plan.

 - GOAL includes at least 50% reduction in community footprint by 2030.

 Salt Lake City is prioritizing a near-term transition to clean, renewable energy since carbon pollution from electricity generation represents over half of the community carbon footprint.
-Mayor Jackie Biskupski and then-Rocky Mountain Power CEO Cindy Crane signed a Clean Energy Cooperation Statement detailing goals, timing and scope for this vision.
-(See our Clean Electricity Implementation Plan with Rocky Mountain Power for more detail).
+In 2016, former Mayor Jackie Biskupski and then-Rocky Mountain Power CEO Cindy Crane signed a Clean Energy Cooperation Statement detailing goals, timing and scope for this vision.

 Reducing emissions from other sources, including on-road transportation and natural gas used in facilities, will also be critical to achieving the 80 X 2040 goal.
 Climate Positive represents a holistic approach for Salt Lake City government, businesses and households to reduce carbon pollution and build resiliency to impacts and vulnerabilities in a warming world.